pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 Now we have a race condition.
 Sort of, but not really.

 Promises are part of the microtask family.
-Check this:
-Jake's great talk on Event Loop](https://www.youtube.com/watch?v=cCOL7MC4Pl0).
+[Jake's talk on Event Loop](https://www.youtube.com/watch?v=cCOL7MC4Pl0) is an awesome one in understanding where they stand in order of priority.

 >Microtasks such as promises get priority access to queue followed by other tasks initiated by setTimeout